 “If you oversize a compressor, you are wasting fuel,” adds Michael Camber, marketing services manager, Kaeser Compressors Inc. “It takes more energy to compress air at a higher pressure.
 If the tool you are using doesn’t require that higher pressure, you are wasting energy/fuel and potentially harming the tool.”

 Determine cfm requirements

-“Compressors are rated by output at a specified pressure — usually 100 psi,” says Camber.
+A compressor is typically sized according to the amount of air it can compress to 100 psi in one minute, says Camber.
 This is denoted in cfm, which is also referred to as flow or volume.

 The first step in sizing a compressor is to establish the cfm requirements of the tools.
 “Contractors know the tools they need to get the job done,” says Juan Rubio, assistant product manager – Small Air Compressors, Doosan Portable Power.
 “Whether it’s a rivet buster, chipping hammer or a paving breaker, a contractor should also know the ratings for those tools.
 The amount of air required is driven by the tools being utilized.”